knockdata/jekyll-now/_posts/2019-04-30-Nginx-Tutorial-Step-by-Step-with-Examples.md

 | server                        | server block use the server_name and listen directives to bind to tcp sockets.
 It serve similar function as Apache
 |listen       80;               | listen to port 80, by default it's HTTP port, in the next example we will use HTTPS
 |server_name  localhost;        | It can be a domain name or just simple a machine name
-|location /                     | location block, / respond to root location
+|location /                     | location block, / correspond to root location. for example the data will be get from folder /usr/share/nginx/html when we access http://localhost/
 |root   /usr/share/nginx/html;  | root folder for the location block, files include files in sub directories can be accessed with the location.
-|index  index.html index.htm;   | if we do not specify file, but only directory, it will first looking for index.html, then index.htm
+|index  index.html index.htm;   | if we do not specify file, but only directory, it will first looking for index.html, if could not find index.html try index.htm

 Run the following command to start a simple file server.
 We are set the current folder `$(pwd)` as the root folder.
 It will be accessable by `http://localhost:8080/`.

-	docker run -it --name nginx --rm -p 8080:80 -v $(pwd):/usr/share/nginx/html nginx:1.15
+	docker run -d --name nginx --rm -p 8080:80 -v $(pwd):/usr/share/nginx/html nginx:1.15

 Now we can access the files in the folder.
 Depending on the file type, the browser might just open it, or download it.